 As you get older, your body’s energy needs drop; at the same time, demands for some nutrients increase.
 Studies indicate some of these can slow the aging process.

-Recent medical research confirms that good nutrition like anti-aging diet food can prevent, or at least slow, such debilitating conditions as osteoporosis, diabetes, and heart disease.
+Recent medical research confirms that good nutrition like anti-ageing diet food can prevent, or at least slow, such debilitating conditions as osteoporosis, diabetes, and heart disease.
 In fact, one report estimates that one-third to one-half of the health problems of people over the age of 65 are related to diet.

 Recent medical research confirms that good nutrition can prevent, or at least slow, such debilitating conditions as osteoporosis, diabetes, and heart disease.
 In fact, one report estimates that one-third to one-half of the health problems of people over the age of 65 are related to diet.

-A Proper nutrient is an important part of any “aging-well” strategy.
+A Proper nutrient is an important part of any “ageing-well” strategy.
 Seniors are the most poorly nourished group of all.
 There are many reasons for anti-aging diet food: A person’s appetite and the senses of taste and smell decline with age, making food considerably less appealing.Many older people experience difficulty chewing; in addition, heartburn, constipation, lactose intolerance, and other digestive problems increase with age and contribute to poor nutrition.
 Stomach acidity also declines with age, impairing absorption of nutrients.

 Many older people experience difficulty chewing; in addition, heartburn, constipation, lactose intolerance, and other digestive problems increase with age and contribute to poor nutrition.
 Stomach acidity also declines with age, impairing absorption of nutrients.